rkiko/AC_Agulhas_eddy_2021/README.md

 I plot the TS diagram for the profiles inside the cyclone, coloring them differently according to the date in which they were carried

+\
+an62

+As in an60, I plot the temperature vs distance from the eddy center, with each dot colored proportionally to the date in which it was measured.
+The difference is that, rather than doing it for different depth layers, I do it for different isopycnals

+\
+an63

+As in an 53, I calculate all the metrics necessary to estimate the carbon budget ( the Flux vs depth and time, the integrated POC, the PARR vs depth).
+The difference with an53 is that here I calculate the flux along the isopycnals rather than a fixed depth.